-When the focus operation is complete, the selected focus points will be briefly highlighted, a beep will sound (a beep may not sound if the subject is moving), and the in-focus indicator ( will appear in the viewfinder.
+When the focus operation is complete, a beep will sound (a beep may not sound if the subject is moving) and the in-focus indicator () will appear in the viewfinder.

 In-focus indicator Description

 • Subject in focus.

-Camera unable to focus using

-autofocus.
-See page 30.
+• (flashes) Camera unable to focus using autofocus.
+See page 31.